MatteoNY/miosnippets/README.md

 You should see an ugly page that lists each functions: purpose, function call, function to string and the results that were returned.

 ## Notes
-Note:You may get warnings if you're using a different Angular-cli etc.
+You may get warnings if you're using a different Angular-cli etc.
 This has been built with the Angular-cli and Angular version 4.1.3.
 This is a sample of code to answer some of the basics of syntax asked during interviews.